top of page

 Almanity Hotel: https://almanityhoian.com/en/the-resort/

 Anantara-ish and affordable-ish.
-Normally I’d baulk at a room named the ‘Executive Suite’, but this generously sized room offers “a captivating ambiance for creativity, to cater for artistic travellers”.
+Normally I’d baulk at any room called the ‘Executive Suite’, but this generously sized room offers “a captivating ambiance for creativity, to cater for artistic travellers”.
 How could I refuse?!
-I wasn’t disappointed.
+I was not disappointed.

 When to come?

 It’s essential you do your research on weather carefully.
 More so here than most places.
 If you’d been strolling down the main street in November, the flood waters would have been over your head.
 January is dryer, but a little chilly.
-Late Feb when I was last there was good, but later in the year gets super hot and muggy.
+Late Feb, when I was last there, was good, but leave it much later in the year and it gets super hot and muggy.

 Quán Cao Lầu Bá Lễ